November 23, 2024

 Lowa Renegade GTX review: hall of famer

-Lowa Renegade GTX Review
+LOWA Renegade GTX Review

-But it hasn't changed much in 25 years.
+The LOWA Renegade hasn't changed much in 25 years.
 Is that cause for concern—or celebration?

-My Lowa Renegade GTX review breaks down this icon's present-day performance in key categories: support, weight, fit, comfort, weather protection, traction, and overall value.
-As always, my in-depth and independent review are based on my first-hand experience hiking and backpacking in the Renegade.
-I picked up a new pair of the Lowa Renegade GTX in summer 2022 and tested it out on several Pennsylvania hikes and a 42-mile backpacking trip.
-My review will help you decide if the Renegade might be a good fit for your feet and good match for your hikes.
+My LOWA Renegade GTX review breaks down this icon's present-day performance in key categories: support, weight, fit, comfort, weather protection, traction, and overall value.
+As always, my independent reviews are based on my first-hand hiking experience.
+After winning a free pair of Renegades by winning top hiker in Backcountry's Summer Adventure challenge, I personally tested them on several Pennsylvania hikes day hikes on and off the award-winning Mid-State Trail.
+I also tested them on a 42-mile backpacking loop around the Allegheny Front Trail.

 very little flex = excellent support